PRESS

 Natel FishSafe™️ RHT designs are validated in through-turbine fish passage studies that include high-speed video documentation.

-Even as our fish passage studies highlighted the larger potential of RHT designs, we focused on creating a standardized family of FishSafe turbines (with capacities less than 3 MW and with runner diameter less than 2.5 m).
+Even as our fish passage studies highlighted the larger potential of RHT designs, we focused on creating a standardized family of FishSafe™ turbines (with capacities less than 3 MW and with runner diameter less than 2.5 m).
 These turbines were primarily intended for non-powered dam (NPD) retrofits in the small hydro market.
-Soon, however, it became clear that the demand for FishSafe turbines extended far beyond NPD retrofits and that our RHT designs could be applied much more broadly.
+Soon, however, it became clear that the demand for FishSafe™ turbines extended far beyond NPD retrofits and that our RHT designs could be applied much more broadly.

 Since 2021 we’ve received increasingly-frequent requests to engineer FishSafe™ turbines to rehabilitate existing hydropower plants.
 In response we’ve created numerous custom designs ranging from horizontal turbines at only a few meters of head to vertical turbines at greater than 30 meters of head, with runner diameters exceeding 4 meters and power in excess of 40 MW.
-In delivering on these requests, we’ve honed our capabilities to rapidly generate new runner designs optimized for simultaneous satisfaction of multiple goals, including fish safety, hydraulic efficiency, cavitation resistance, low structural stress, and good manufacturability.
+In delivering on these requests, we’ve honed our capabilities to rapidly generate new runner designs optimized for simultaneous satisfaction of multiple goals, including fish survival, hydraulic efficiency, cavitation resistance, low structural stress, and good manufacturability.

 Meeting the market need on a timeline that matters

-The speed at which we can install FishSafe RHTs is important for the climate, for the fish, and for owners working to meet relicensing requirements.
-To ensure we can install those turbines on a timeline that matters and to maximize benefits to our customers, we've begun collaborating with other turbine manufacturers, allowing our industry-leading knowledge in FishSafe runner design to be implemented by familiar and trusted manufacturing organizations.
+The speed at which we can install FishSafe™ RHTs is important for the climate, for the health of fisheries, for freshwater biodiversity, and for owners working to meet relicensing requirements.
+To ensure we can install those turbines on a timeline that matters and to maximize benefits to our customers, we've begun collaborating with other turbine manufacturers, allowing our industry-leading knowledge in FishSafe™ runner design to be implemented by familiar and trusted manufacturing organizations.

 We’ve also formalized our engineering services for developers and owners.
 Natel’s industry-leading modeling capabilities are now available to inform decision-making about how best to maintain, retrofit, or upgrade assets.
 Additionally, we can combine our analysis and modeling tools with scale-model testing at our in-house hydraulic loop to provide a complete picture of hydraulic and environmental performance.